By Kristin Roth Associate Director of Admissions, Evaluation

-When applying to Tuck as a prospective student and when applying to internships and jobs as a current student, your goal is to have a concise and compelling resume that represents your work output, skills, interests, and community involvement.
-A well-crafted resume highlights specific meaningful aspects of your experience to others.
-This guide is an introduction to resume writing and formatting principles.
-The goal is to help you translate your past experience into future goals, using the resume as a vehicle.
+Your resume is a concise and compelling representation of your work impact, skills, interests, and community involvement.
+A well-crafted resume highlights specific meaningful aspects of your experience.
+Our goal with this guide is to help you translate your experience for others, using the resume as a vehicle.

 Experience.
 This should take up the bulk of your resume.
 Approach this section as an opportunity to showcase results and accomplishments from your career to-date.